getify/You-Dont-Know-JS/scope-closures/ch7.md

 }
 ```

-Now `makeRequest(..)` is closed over `requestURL` and `requestData`, which is a little bit cleaner to understand.
+Now `makeRequest(..)` is closed over `requestURL` and `requestData`, which is a little bit cleaner to understand, and also slightly more performant.

-Two similar techniques in the Functional Programming (FP) paradigm that rely on closure are partial application and currying.
-Briefly, we can alter the *shape* of functions that require multiple inputs so some inputs are provided up front, and other inputs are provided later; the initial inputs are remembered via closure.
+Two similar techniques from the Functional Programming (FP) paradigm that rely on closure are partial application and currying.
+Briefly, with these techniques, we alter the *shape* of functions that require multiple inputs so some inputs are provided up front, and other inputs are provided later; the initial inputs are remembered via closure.
 Once all inputs have been provided, the underlying action is performed.

 By creating a function instance that encapsulates some information inside (via closure), the function-with-stored-information can later be used directly without needing to re-provide that input.
-This makes that part of the code cleaner, and also offers the opportunity to use better semantic names for partially applied functions.
+This makes that part of the code cleaner, and also offers the opportunity to label partially applied functions with better semantic names.

-Inspired by partial application, we can further improve the preceding code:
+Adapting partial application, we can further improve the preceding code:

 ```js
 function defineHandler(requestURL,requestData) {